laudantstolam/obsidian_remote/個人/文章/MIMPI-EN.md

 I will let you hear
 This heart's melody that has been long kept
 Fly, tell the dream behind the clouds

+Accompanied by the moon, protected by the sea of stars The second chance that is almost missed
+I will rewrite everything that is lost into a melody Without any intention of erasing it again